 All drop-ins are done on a one-to-one basis and treated in the strictest of confidence.

 2. Check out the opportunities available to you.

 Next is looking at the huge range of volunteering opportunities that are available.
 The best way to do this is to come in to see us in the office at the New Street Centre, next door to Tesco.
-You can also browse roles with Volunteer Centre projects in our volunteer opportunities section or looking at the national database at www.do-it.org.
+You can also browse roles with Volunteer Centre projects in our volunteer opportunities section or check out the county-wide database at Community Action Northants.

 At the Volunteer Centre you can chat with us about the sorts of things you are interested in, ideas or skills that you have and what you would like to get out of the opportunity – such as finding paid work in the future, learning new or using existing skills or socialising and meeting new people.